 - Forget the Internet of Things-it's the Internet of Everything, Binaire, 17/04/2019

-- A video of Nathalie Mitton presenting the connected agriculture project she's involded in South Africa, Fondation I-SITE ULNE, 08/01/2020.
+- Video presentation of the connected agriculture project she's involded in South Africa, by Nathalie Mitton, Fondation I-SITE ULNE, 08/01/2020.

 Podcast (in French)